Aubameyang ends drought in Arsenal’s 3-0 win over Newcastle

 “He has this presence, this aura, which makes him a special player for us,” Arteta said.
 “Hopefully, we can keep him fit.”

-Aubameyang’s second came when Cedric Soares took the ball to the byline before looking up and finding his unmarked captain, who sidefooted home.
+Aubameyang’s second goal came when Cedric Soares took the ball to the byline before looking up and finding his unmarked captain, who side-footed home.
 A video review confirmed the ball was kept in play by Soares.

 Aubameyang didn’t have a chance to score a hat trick, as he was substituted two minutes later with a stomach issue.